HarvestingClouds/AzureAuthentication/README.md

 I have provided this functionality in a separate class file along with it's interface.
 Download and feel free to use the AuthenticationHelper class directly in your projects.
 Please keept the credits in the file.

-**Pre-Requisites**: Follow the corresponding steps from URL: https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/
+**Pre-Requisites**: Follow the corresponding steps from the below URL.
+Check the details in the following section.
+Link: https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/

 ####Below are the details regarding the implementation